-here is a primer of C. F. Martin & Co.
-Model Designation
+A Primer of C. F. Martin & Co.
+Model Names

 The Model Name – two sides of a dash